kingmoc/single-page-checkout-cjs-react/README.md

 ### STEP 1.
 Create an account and upload Product Info:

-It should be noted that there are two main components, chec (dashboard) and commerce.js SDK.
+It should be noted that there are two main components, Chec (dashboard) and Commerce.js SDK.
 Think of chec as the power, the source of all your customer data, transactions - things of that nature.
 Think of the SDK as your way to communicate with your data.
 You'll need to create an account [HERE](https://dashboard.chec.io/signup) - once logged in, navigate to products!
 The only product data you need to get started is: **Name, Image, Price, Description.**

 ![](src/img/products-list.JPG)